-The graph below gives the percentage of value at risk as a proportion of the long exposure of each fund under likely and worst-case circumstances, decomposed to indicate the Value at Risk component owed to climate change and that likely ex climate change in 2023.
+As previously noted, a low score indicates a large increase in physical risks, while a high score reflects a minimal increase in physical risks.
+The graph below gives the percentage of value at risk as a proportion of the long exposure of each fund under likely and worst-case circumstances, decomposed to indicate the Value at Risk component owed to climate change and that likely ex climate change in the current year.